 What I expect from my Students:

-- Learn what the minimum technical requirements of the course include.
+- You’ll learn what the minimum technical requirements of the course include.
 Take the student orientation tutorial for this learning management system before getting started.
 Read the information in the Help tab (online manual) to learn how to use a tool.
 Seek other training services for basic computer and word processing skills.

 Protocol for Resolving Technical Issues:

 - First, make sure it’s not a browser issue (e.g., Google Chrome), and try a different browser to see if this solves the problem.
-If so, then you either need to update your regular browser or clear its history, cookies, and cache.
+If so, then you need either to update your regular browser or clear its history, cookies, and cache.